pwaltonbrown/Automated_Weather_Data_Pipeline/README.md

 ## 🧪 Running Tests

 The workflow file data_pipline.yml runs validation of the API URL parameters and error handling before running the actual program file weather_pipline.py using test_weather_pipline.py every time that the workflow runs its scheduled data pull 6 times a day.

+## User Program

+The user_access_program.py file can be downloaded onto your computer and when run with all the required libraries from requierments.txt installed, and Wi-Fi enabled, you can access the weather_history.csv file and check the weather for any day on record.